teuk/mediabot_v3/docs/QUOTE_COMMAND_V3_PILOT.md

 disabled and channel-off by default.
 No schema, private configuration or live quote row changes merely by installing MB754.

+MB755 is a required rollout repair discovered by the first `#test` observation: anonymous additions used the historical `id_user=0` sentinel even though the canonical schema enforces a foreign key to `USER`.
+Apply `install/migrations/20260921_quotes_anonymous_author.sql` and deploy the MB755 code before resuming the write pilot.
+Anonymous attribution is SQL `NULL` in both the saved handler and API v3 service.

 ## Safety contract

 - `off` and disabled use the saved historical handler;